openvinotoolkit/openvino/docs/nGraph_DG/nGraphTransformation.md

 To decide where to store your transformation code, please follow these rules:

 1. If it is a plugin-specific transformation and cannot be reused by other plugins, keep source code inside plugin.
-2. If this transformation relates to opset operation conversion or optimization then keep sources inside the transformation library.
+2. If this transformation relates to opset operation conversion or optimization, keep sources inside the transformation library.

 After you decide where to store your transformation code, you can start developing your own nGraph transformation.